 Thinking Candle

-What does an AI candle keep pondering?
+What does an AI candle ponder?

 • Year